trex7/footy-viz/index.md

 	</div>
 	<div class="container" id="positions-board-title">
 		<h5><span id="tactics-title">3-4-2-1</span> formation.</h5>
 		<p id="tactics-explainer">England's usual formation, which lost them the Euro 2020 Finals match.
 England scored a goal 2 minutes after kickoff, but managed just 1 shot on target the rest of the match.
 Trent-Alexander Arnold did not play, while <span id ='red-span'>Mason Mount</span> and <span id ='red-span'>Harry Kane</span> (highlighted in <span id ='red-span'>red</span>) performed poorly.
-This formation is relatively conservative, especially given the players England used -- they fielded a team with 5 defenders instead of the usual 4.
-Their outside defenders (Shaw and Walker) were tasked with shutting down wide options for Italy.
+This formation is relatively conservative, especially given the players England used.
+They fielded a team with 5 defenders instead of the usual 4.
+Their outside defenders (Shaw and Trippier) were tasked with shutting down wide options for Italy.
 This left England with scant attacking options when they received the ball.</p>
 	</div>
 	<div class="container" id="positions-board">
 	</div>